How Differences Shape and Strengthen Your Marriage - Crosswalk Couples Devotional - February 2

 Not that all women and men are predictable or labeled the same.
 All men are not mechanical or detail-oriented.
 All women are not great cooks or teachers.
 God gave each of us unique tendencies and abilities to accomplish His purpose in our lives.
 But in too many ways to mention, men and women are truly different.

-Not only did God create us differently from each other as male and female, with varying strengths and weaknesses, He also gave us individual characteristics that could either discourage or enhance the marriage relationship—depending on how we react or respond to each other.
+Not only did God create us different from each other as male and female, with varying strengths and weaknesses, He also gave us individual characteristics that could either discourage or enhance the marriage relationship—depending on how we react or respond to each other.
 Too often, we allow our opposite behaviors to attack, not attract each other.

 It took years for my husband and me to “get” that truth—that we are both different.
 We both possess strengths and weaknesses, but not necessarily the same ones.
 I rip; Larry cuts.
 I toss; he sorts.
 He files; I pile.